official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-1.md

 “the United Kingdom, and United Kingdom nationals are potential targets; and

-[^70] Public hearing, 26 November 2009, pages 22-23.
+[^70]: Public hearing, 26 November 2009, pages 22-23.
-[^71] Paper No.10, 4 October 2001, ‘Responsibility for the Terrorist Atrocities in the United States,
+[^71]: Paper No.10, 4 October 2001, ‘Responsibility for the Terrorist Atrocities in the United States,
 11 September 2001’.
-[^72] Paper No.10, 4 October 2001, ‘Responsibility for the Terrorist Atrocities in the United States,
+[^72]: Paper No.10, 4 October 2001, ‘Responsibility for the Terrorist Atrocities in the United States,
 11 September 2001’.

 336

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

 “Usama Bin Laden and Al Qaida were able to commit these atrocities because of their close alliance with the Taliban regime [in Afghanistan], which allowed them